pielover88888/bowtf/README.md

 Be one with the flock

 ### TODO:
-1. Ability to move player's coordinates and rotation
+1. ~~Ability to move player's coordinates and rotation~~
 2. ~~Randomized flock generation~~
+3. Make boids flock together